Elhamghiasi/llm-to-rag-notes/Understanding_RAG.md

 However, RAG systems require **extensive data architecture** construction and maintenance.
 Data engineers must build the pipelines needed to connect the organization’s data lakehouses with the LLM.

-### Conceptual Analogy

-To conceptualize RAG, imagine a generative AI model as an amateur home cook.
-They know the basics of cooking but lack the expert knowledge—an organization’s proprietary database—of a chef trained in a particular cuisine.
-RAG is like giving the home cook a cookbook for that cuisine.
-By combining their general cooking knowledge with the recipes in the cookbook, the home cook can create cuisine-specific dishes with ease.